davidfowl/OwinHttpClient/README.md

 # OwinHttpClient

 A bare bones, low ceremony, http client.
 There's a single method, Invoke that takes an owin environment that gets mutated with the response when the call to invoke is completed.

-It's fulling async using the socket API (no wininet/winhttp).
+### Middleware

+The client takes advantage of Owin middleware to build up functionality.
+This of course is completely optional but the list of default middleware supports making http requests via sockets, ssl support, gzipped responses, handling automatic redirects and more...

+See the list of middlware [here](https://github.com/davidfowl/OwinHttpClient/tree/master/OwinHttpClient/Middleware)

 **NOTE: The api is still in flux and it will be until it feels right.**